bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ## Metafields

-This returns only variant metafields.
-Use [Get product metafields](/...) to retrieve product metafields.
+You can query the metafields for variants.
+Only metafields that have storefront permissions are returned (i.e. permissions must be set to `write_and_sf_access` or `read_and_sf_access`).

-Only product metafields that have storefront permissions are returned. i.e. permissions set to `write_and_sf_access` or `read_and_sf_access`.
+The example query shows how to query variant metafields for the specified variant.
+The query returns only variant metafields.
+See [Get product metafields](/...) to retrieve product metafields.

 <!--
 type: tab